akveo/nebular/docs/articles/auth/strategy.md

 });

 ```
-`email` here is an alias we've assigned to the strategy, so that we can dynamically mention it later.
+`email` here is an alias we've assigned to the strategy so that we can dynamically mention it later.
 This also allows us to configure multiple strategies with various configurations in one app.
 <hr>

 ## Setup API configuration